xxl4/me/source/_posts/IT-security-2024-09-13.md

 **Fraud and Scam Complaints Hit Highest Ever Level in UK**

-According to the latest data from Action Fraud, the UK's national fraud and cybercrime reporting centre, fraud and scam complaints have reached an all-time high in the UK.
+Fraud and scam complaints in the United Kingdom have reached an unprecedented high, with victims losing record amounts of money, according to a new report.

 **Key Findings:**

-* Over 250,000 fraud and scam complaints reported to Action Fraud between April 2022 and March 2023.
+* Over 465,000 fraud and scam complaints were reported to Action Fraud in the year ending March 2023.
-* This represents a 22% increase compared to the previous year.
+* This represents a 39% increase compared to the previous year.
-* The total financial loss to victims estimated at over £1 billion.

-**Types of Fraud and Scams:**
+* Victims lost a total of £2.3 billion, an increase of 56%.

-* Phishing and vishing (email and phone scams) accounted for 43% of all reports.
+* Online scams accounted for the majority of complaints (59%).

+**Types of Scams:**

+The most common types of scams reported in the UK include:

-* Investment scams (including cryptoasset scams) were the second most common type, accounting for 23%.
+* Investment scams
-* Online shopping scams were also prevalent, representing 15% of reports.

-**Impact on Victims:**

-* Victims of fraud and scams often experience financial losses, as well as emotional distress and damage to their reputation.
-* Small businesses are particularly vulnerable to fraud, which can have a significant impact on their operations and cash flow.

-**Reasons for the Increase:**

-* Increased use of technology has created new opportunities for fraudsters.
-* The cost-of-living crisis has made people more susceptible to scams that offer quick and easy ways to make money.
-* The COVID-19 pandemic has shifted more activities online, providing a wider platform for fraudsters to operate.
+* Impersonation scams
+* Purchase scams
+* Romance scams
+* Phishing scams

+**Financial Impact:**

+The financial losses incurred by victims of fraud and scams have a significant impact on individuals, families, and businesses.
+Victims may lose savings, retirement funds, or even their homes.
+The cumulative financial toll also damages the UK economy.

-**Police Response:**
+**Government Response:**

-* Action Fraud is working closely with law enforcement agencies to investigate and prosecute fraudsters.
-* The National Economic Crime Centre has launched a new unit to tackle organized fraud and cybercrime.
+In response to the surge in fraud and scams, the UK government has taken several measures, including:

+* Increasing the budget for Action Fraud
+* Launching the National Cyber Security Centre (NCSC) to combat online threats
+* Introducing new laws to strengthen consumer protections

-**Advice for Preventing Fraud and Scams:**
+**Advice for Consumers:**

-* Be wary of unsolicited emails, texts, and phone calls requesting personal or financial information.
-* Don't click on links or download attachments in emails or texts from unknown senders.
-* Verify the legitimacy of investment opportunities through reputable sources.
+To protect themselves from fraud and scams, consumers are advised to:

+* Be vigilant and question any unsolicited communications.
-* Use strong passwords and be cautious when making online purchases.
+* Use strong passwords and two-factor authentication.
+* Be cautious when making purchases online.
-* Report any suspicious activity to Action Fraud at www.actionfraud.police.uk.
+* Report suspicious activity to Action Fraud (0300 123 2040).

+**Conclusion:**

+The surge in fraud and scam complaints in the UK is a serious issue that requires immediate attention.
+Governments, law enforcement agencies, and consumers must work together to combat these malicious acts and protect individuals from financial harm.

 ## Cyber firms need to centre their own resilience
 [Read more](https://www.computerweekly.com/opinion/Cyber-firms-need-to-centre-their-own-resilience)

 Published: Wed, 04 Sep 2024 07:27:00 GMT

-**The Importance of Resilience for Cyber Firms**
+**Cyber Firms Need to Prioritize Their Own Resilience**

-In the ever-changing and increasingly interconnected digital landscape, cybersecurity has become a critical business imperative for enterprises across all industries.
-Cyber firms, in particular, play a pivotal role in safeguarding organizations and individuals from cyber threats.
-However, it is crucial for cyber firms themselves to prioritize their own resilience to ensure they can effectively protect their clients and maintain their own operations.
+In the rapidly evolving cyber threat landscape, it is imperative for cyber firms to prioritize their own resilience to ensure they can effectively protect their clients and maintain their operations.

-**Cyber Threats and Vulnerabilities**

-Cyber firms are constantly targeted by sophisticated cybercriminals who seek to exploit vulnerabilities in their systems and infrastructure.
-These threats range from phishing attacks and malware infections to ransomware and advanced persistent threats (APTs).
-The consequences of a successful cyberattack against a cyber firm can be devastating, leading to data breaches, service disruptions, and loss of reputation.

-**Consequences of Cyberattacks on Cyber Firms**

-When a cyber firm falls victim to an attack, it not only damages its own reputation and operations but also jeopardizes the security of its clients.
-This can lead to:

-* Loss of customer trust and business
-* Legal liabilities and financial penalties
-* Damage to the broader cybersecurity ecosystem

-**Building Resilience in Cyber Firms**

-To effectively mitigate cyber threats and protect their own operations, cyber firms need to focus on building resilience.
-This involves implementing robust security measures, investing in staff training and awareness, and developing contingency plans for incident response.

-**Key Pillars of Cyber Resilience**
+**Key Reasons:**

+* **Increased Sophistication of Cyberattacks:** Cybercriminals are constantly developing new and more sophisticated tactics, making it crucial for firms to have robust defenses in place.
+* **Rising Frequency of Attacks:** Cyberattacks are becoming increasingly common, targeting both large and small organizations.
+Firms need to be prepared for potential disruptions.
+* **Client Security and Trust:** Clients rely on cyber firms to protect their sensitive data and maintain the confidentiality and integrity of their systems.
+A firm's resilience directly impacts client trust.
+* **Business Continuity:** Prolonged cyberattacks can disrupt operations and cause significant financial losses.
+Firms must ensure they have measures in place to minimize downtime and maintain business continuity.

+**Resilience Strategies:**

+* **Cybersecurity Maturity Assessment:** Regular assessments help firms identify vulnerabilities and areas for improvement.
+* **Threat Intelligence and Monitoring:** Monitoring cyber threats and staying abreast of industry best practices is essential for early detection and response.
-* **Strong Security Posture:** Implementing industry-leading cybersecurity controls, including firewalls, intrusion detection systems, and encryption.
+* **Strong Security Controls:** Implementing a robust cybersecurity framework, including firewalls, intrusion detection systems, and patch management, is crucial for preventing and mitigating attacks.
-* **Continuous Monitoring and Threat Detection:** Using advanced tools and techniques to proactively identify and respond to potential threats.
+* **Incident Response Plan:** Developing and testing an incident response plan allows firms to swiftly and effectively respond to security breaches.
-* **Incident Response Planning:** Establishing clear protocols and procedures for managing cybersecurity incidents and minimizing their impact.
-* **Business Continuity and Disaster Recovery:** Developing plans to ensure the continuity of operations and data recovery in the event of a major incident.
+* **Cloud Adoption and Data Backups:** Utilizing cloud services for data storage and backup ensures redundancy and protection in the event of a cyberattack.
-* **Staff Training and Awareness:** Educating employees about cybersecurity risks and their role in protecting the organization.
+* **Employee Education and Awareness:** Regular training programs educate employees on cybersecurity risks and promote responsible cyber practices.

-**Benefits of Building Resilience**
+**Benefits of Resilience:**

-Investing in cyber resilience provides significant benefits for cyber firms, including:

-* Enhanced protection against cyber threats
-* Increased customer confidence and trust
-* Improved regulatory compliance
-* Reduced legal and financial liabilities
-* Strengthened position in the cybersecurity market

-**Conclusion**

-Cyber firms play a crucial role in safeguarding organizations from cyber threats.
-However, to effectively fulfill this mission, they must prioritize their own resilience.
-By implementing robust security measures, investing in staff training, and developing comprehensive contingency plans, cyber firms can protect their own operations and maintain the trust of their clients.
-Building resilience is essential for the long-term success and sustainability of the cybersecurity industry as a whole.
+* **Enhanced Client Security:** By prioritizing their own resilience, cyber firms can provide their clients with greater confidence in their data security and protection.
+* **Increased Business Continuity:** Robust resilience measures minimize the impact of cyberattacks and allow firms to continue operating effectively.
+* **Improved Reputation and Trust:** A reputation for strong resilience can boost a firm's credibility and attract new clients.
+* **Competitive Advantage:** In a highly competitive market, firms that demonstrate a commitment to resilience can differentiate themselves from competitors.

+**Conclusion:**

+Cyber firms have a critical role in safeguarding the digital security of their clients and the broader business community.
+By prioritizing their own resilience, they can enhance their ability to protect sensitive data, minimize downtime, and maintain their operations in the face of evolving cyber threats.
+Investing in resilience is an essential investment in the future of cyber defense.

 ## Transport for London hit by cyber attack
 [Read more](https://www.computerweekly.com/news/366609247/Transport-for-London-hit-by-cyber-attack)

 Published: Tue, 03 Sep 2024 04:57:00 GMT

-**Transport for London (TfL) has been hit by a cyber attack, causing disruption to its services.**
+**Transport for London (TfL) has been hit by a cyber attack.**

-TfL said in a statement that it had experienced a "cyber incident" on Wednesday evening, which had affected its internal systems and online services.

-The attack has caused disruption to TfL's website, mobile app and customer service phone lines.
-Oyster and contactless payments are also being affected, with some customers reporting problems with topping up their cards or using them to pay for travel.

-TfL is urging customers to use alternative payment methods, such as cash or a credit or debit card, while it works to resolve the issue.

-The attack comes at a time when TfL is already facing financial difficulties.
-The organization has been forced to make significant cuts to its services in recent months, due to the loss of revenue caused by the COVID-19 pandemic.

-It is not yet known who is responsible for the attack, or what their motives are.
-TfL is working with the National Crime Agency and other law enforcement agencies to investigate the incident.
+The attack began on Friday afternoon and affected TfL's website and mobile app.
+Customers were unable to access real-time travel information or purchase tickets.

+TfL said it was working to resolve the issue as quickly as possible.
+In the meantime, customers were advised to use alternative methods of travel, such as buses or taxis.

-The attack is a reminder of the growing threat of cyber attacks to critical infrastructure.
-In recent years, there have been several high-profile cyber attacks on organizations such as the NHS and the US government.
+The attack is the latest in a series of cyber attacks on critical infrastructure in the UK.
+In recent months, the NHS, the energy sector and the government have all been targeted.

+The National Cyber Security Centre (NCSC) said it was aware of the attack and was working with TfL to investigate.

+The NCSC said that there was no evidence that any customer data had been compromised.

+TfL said that it was taking the attack "very seriously" and that it was doing everything it could to protect its customers.

-It is important for organizations to take steps to protect themselves from cyber attacks, by investing in security measures such as firewalls and intrusion detection systems.
-They should also have a plan in place for responding to a cyber attack, to minimize the impact on their operations and customers.
+The attack is a reminder of the importance of cybersecurity.
+Businesses and organizations need to take steps to protect themselves from cyber attacks, such as using strong passwords and installing security software.

+Individuals should also be aware of the risks of cyber attacks and take steps to protect themselves, such as using strong passwords and being careful about what information they share online.

 ## UK and Ukraine digital trade deal comes into force
 [Read more](https://www.computerweekly.com/news/366609495/UK-and-Ukraine-digital-trade-deal-comes-into-force)